bandanna/airflow-dwhclass/README.md

 - Login : airflow
 - Password : airflow

-For encrypted connection passwords (in Local or Celery Executor), you must have the same fernet_key.
-By default docker-airflow generates the fernet_key at startup, you have to set an environment variable in the docker-compose (ie: docker-compose-LocalExecutor.yml) file to set the same key accross containers.
-To generate a fernet_key :

-    docker run puckel/docker-airflow python -c "from cryptography.fernet import Fernet; FERNET_KEY = Fernet.generate_key().decode(); print(FERNET_KEY)"

-## Configurating Airflow

-It's possible to set any configuration value for Airflow from environment variables, which are used over values from the airflow.cfg.

-The general rule is the environment variable should be named `AIRFLOW__<section>__<key>`, for example `AIRFLOW__CORE__SQL_ALCHEMY_CONN` sets the `sql_alchemy_conn` config option in the `[core]` section.

-Check out the [Airflow documentation](http://airflow.readthedocs.io/en/latest/howto/set-config.html#setting-configuration-options) for more details

-You can also define connections via environment variables by prefixing them with `AIRFLOW_CONN_` - for example `AIRFLOW_CONN_POSTGRES_MASTER=postgres://user:password@localhost:5432/master` for a connection called "postgres_master".
-The value is parsed as a URI.
-This will work for hooks etc, but won't show up in the "Ad-hoc Query" section unless an (empty) connection is also created in the DB

-## Custom Airflow plugins

-Airflow allows for custom user-created plugins which are typically found in `${AIRFLOW_HOME}/plugins` folder.
-Documentation on plugins can be found [here](https://airflow.apache.org/plugins.html)

-In order to incorporate plugins into your docker container
-- Create the plugins folders `plugins/` with your custom plugins.
-- Mount the folder as a volume by doing either of the following:
-    - Include the folder as a volume in command-line `-v $(pwd)/plugins/:/usr/local/airflow/plugins`
-    - Use docker-compose-LocalExecutor.yml or docker-compose-CeleryExecutor.yml which contains support for adding the plugins folder as a volume

 ## Install custom python package

 - Create a file "requirements.txt" with the desired python modules